Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Proper Technique

 The first rule of Hamster Handling Club?
 Always use two hands.
-Cradle your little friend, one hand under its bottom, for full-body support.
+Cradle your little friend, one hand under their bottom, for full-body support.
 This will make your hamster feel secure.
-And when it feels secure, it’s much less likely to springboard out of your hands.
+And when they feel secure, they’re much less likely to springboard out of your hands.

 Hepper_divider_hamster